-All 3rd Grade students must take the BOG Reading Assessment which must be administered during the 11th to 15th days of the new school year.
+All 3rd Grade students must take the BOG Reading Assessment which must be administered within the first fifteen days of the new school year.

+1.2.f

-1.2.f Evaluation and Progress
+Evaluation and Progress

 Individual progress is monitored by each teacher.
 This helps inform lesson planning based upon a student's mastery of skills.
 Progress is reported to parents/guardians four times a year; two of these are shared during fall and spring conferences with parents/guardians, and progress reports are sent home in January and June.